 At AlayaCare, we think certain benefits set the bar for scheduling efficiency:

-Group and facility infusion scheduling functionality: This helps nurses and other staff members view all patients scheduled during their shift, providing a complete picture of the day and the ability to batch cancel and/or mark patients as absent where needed.
-It also enables administrators to better ascertain capacity levels so that staff and resources can be capped where necessary.
-Lastly, staff and patients can be scheduled separately into the same group or facility, to expedite scheduling efficiencies for everything from clinics and shared care to day programs and training.
+This helps infusion nurses and other staff members view all patients scheduled during their shift, providing a complete picture of the day and the ability to batch cancel and/or mark patients as absent where needed.
+It also enables administrators to better ascertain capacity levels and employee availability so that staff and resources can be capped where necessary.
+Lastly, nurses and patients can be scheduled separately into the same group or facility, to expedite schedule efficiencies for everything from clinics and shared care to day programs and training.

 Managing active care time and on-going time are scheduling headaches.
-Software that offers care time settings to indicate the number of care time minutes per appointment can be a lifesaver here.
-AlayaCare’s software, for example, even features visual cues on the visit blocks themselves, with additional visibility within the facility finder to be released later this spring.
-By capturing and tracking this data, clinics can easily benchmark and increase efficiency within their scheduling practices.
+Scheduling software that offers care time settings to indicate the number of care time minutes per appointment can be a lifesaver here.
+AlayaCare’s software, for example, features visual cues on the visit blocks themselves with additional visibility within the facility finder feature.
+By capturing and tracking this data in their system, clinics can easily benchmark and increase efficiency within their scheduling practices.